ricardobelfort/trakto-challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

 ## Visit the Project
-Click on the link to visit the project (https://trakto-challenge.vercel.app/)
+Click on the link to visit the [Project](https://trakto-challenge.vercel.app/)

 ## Quality of Code